-Swap something either services such as gardening, babysitting or ironing in exchange for food others grow, or you could swap food you grow with food others grow.
+Bartering is swapping something for something else where you both benefit, for example, services such as gardening, babysitting or ironing can be swapped in exchange for food others grow, or you could swap food you grow with food others grow.
 In general, you want to swap things that are of equal value so everyone is happy.

 5.)
 Mystery shopping

-Numerous companies will pay you to do mystery shopping at all sorts of places including supermarkets, cafes or fast food places.
-I did this for a while and generally it was pizza (up to $30 value) or $20 for the local supermarket.
+Numerous companies will pay you to do mystery shopping at places including supermarkets, cafes or fast food joints.
+I did this for a while years ago resulting mostly in pizza (up to $30 value) or $20 for the local supermarket.
 You need to go in the time allocated, run through what they need you to do then do a survey.
-It can be a fair bit of work for small return at the beginning but once you get some experience, you get offered higher paying gigs.
-Check for mystery shopping companies in your area.
+It can be a fair bit of work for small return at the beginning but once you get some experience, you get offered higher paying gigs sometimes even free flights.